QA Docs Essentials: Software Testing Artifacts Meaning and Types Explained

 Practical Example

 This user story becomes part of the test basis.
-It defines what functionality must exist and the expected behavior.
-Any ambiguities or missing acceptance criteria should be clarified here before moving on to test design.
+It defines required functionality and expected behavior.
+Any ambiguity or missing acceptance criteria should be clarified before moving into test design.

 💡 Tip: In Agile or DevOps environments, the test basis is a living document.
-Regular reviews help ensure alignment between planned and developed features.
+Regular reviews help maintain alignment between planned and developed features.

 2. What Are Test Scenarios?

 A Test Scenario describes high-level conditions or functionalities to validate.
-They represent user flows or interactions with the system.
-Derived directly from the test basis, test scenarios help ensure test coverage from a user, business, or functional perspective.
+Derived directly from the test basis, test scenarios represent user flows or system behaviors that must be verified.

 - High-level, not step-by-step